Find the value of x for the given radical equation and perform th... | Channels for Pearson+

 1. Equations & Inequalities

-Find the value of x for the given radical equation and perform the checking of the solutions. √(x + 1) = 1- √(2x -1)
+Find the value of x for the given radical equation and perform the checking of the solutions.
+(4x2 -24x +4)3/5 +8 = 0

-Find the value of x for the given radical equation and perform the checking of the solutions. √(x + 1) = 1- √(2x -1)
+Find the value of x for the given radical equation and perform the checking of the solutions.
+(4x2 -24x +4)3/5 +8 = 0